Professor Toby MaherMBBS MSc PhD

 - biomarker discoveries and development of new treatments for interstitial lung disease.

-Professor Maher is the lead consultant for clinical trials in the Interstitial Lung Disease Unit.
+Professor Maher is the lead consultant for clinical trials at the hospitals’ interstitial lung disease unit.

 In 2017, the British Lung Foundation (BLF) awarded Professor Toby Maher the role of research chair in the area of respiratory research.
 The role is an academic position, created at the level of professor, which recognises a significant contribution to scholarship and research.